 Carrying your remote around in your pocket can potentially cause an accidental starting of the vehicle.
 How many times have you sat down on your remote, only to have the horn start honking and lights flashing because a button was accidentally pressed?
 This same thing could happen, and your vehicle could accidentally be started.

-In addition to an accidental button press in your pocket, those with small children should also take extra precautions.
+In addition to an accidental button press in your pocket, according to a famous Chicago car accident lawyer, those with small children should also take extra precautions.
 Most children love playing with keys and pressing buttons on remotes.
 This is all fun and games until the child accidentally starts the vehicle while it is still inside the garage.
 Maybe nobody else knows the car is running, and the home begins to fill with carbon monoxide.
 This can quickly turn into a deadly situation.

 Easy to forget the car is running